PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-NetLocalGroup               -   gets the members of a localgroup on a remote host or hosts Add-NetGroupUser                -   adds a local or domain user to a local or domain group Get-NetFileServer               -   get a list of file servers used by current domain users Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server Get-NetSession                  -   gets active sessions on a specified server
+    Get-NetLocalGroup               -   gets the members of a localgroup on a remote host or hosts Add-NetGroupUser                -   adds a local or domain user to a local or domain group Get-NetFileServer               -   get a list of file servers used by current domain users Get-DFSshares                   -   gets a list of all distribute file system shares on a domain Get-NetShare                    -   gets share information for a specified server Get-NetLoggedon                 -   gets users actively logged onto a specified server Get-NetSession                  -   gets active sessions on a specified server